 About Medical Simulation – Resources, Jobs, Vendors & More…

 Medical Simulation is the modern-day methodology for training healthcare professionals through advanced educational technology.
 Simply put, Medical Simulation can be the experiential learning every healthcare professional will need but cannot always engage in during real-life patient care.
+Due to medical error, as many as 440,000 patients die each year in the United States alone.
+Studies have proven Medical Simulation reduces medical errors and the associated costs, all while improving outcomes in patient care.
+Yet, while simulations are mandated and regulated in aviation and many other high-performance industries, the methodology is not required in healthcare.
 Medical Simulation has also been called Healthcare Simulation, Simulation in Healthcare, Patient simulation, Nursing Simulation, Surgical Simulation, and Clinical Simulation.

-Similarly, hospitals should not risk a patient’s life during a real-life emergency by depending on clinicians without the proper certifications, experience, or confidence to perform possibly life-saving procedures.
-However, the need to train healthcare professionals in the team-based communication, cognitive thinking, and skills-based action necessary during such a stressful situation is vital to successful patient outcomes.
+Similarly, hospitals should not risk a patient’s life during a real-life emergency by depending on clinicians without the proper certification, experience, or confidence to perform possibly life-saving procedures.
+However, the need to train healthcare professionals in team-based communication, cognitive thinking, and skills-based action is necessary during such a stressful situation, which is vital for quality, safe patient care and to improve patient outcomes.

 Medical Simulation Methodology

 During a fully immersive Medical Simulation, learners enter a realistic healthcare setting where both educational and Simulation technical staff wirelessly operate a high-fidelity patient manikin.
 A manikin can also be called a patient simulator, medical simulator, nursing simulator, surgery simulator, or even a birthing simulator.
-The patient simulation is usually digitally streamed live to other learners and recorded for playback during the debriefing process.
+The patient simulation can be digitally streamed live to other learners and recorded for playback during the debriefing process.

 A facilitator, usually the educator, will provide the patient’s voice and guide the manikin’s technical control for the duration of the experience.
 Usually, that same individual debriefs the learner and the rest of the class, utilizing video playback to recap performance outcomes.
 Some would say that the real learning occurs during the debriefing, where the group can engage in a facilitated and safe conversation to identify errors and mark successes.

-HealthySimulation.com is dedicated to providing the latest #MedSim news and resources from around the world.
-To follow along, sign up for our free medical simulation email newsletter, follow @HealthySim on Twitter and @HealthySim on Facebook, or join our HealthySim LinkedIn Group!
+HealthySimulation.com is dedicated to providing the latest MedSim news and resources from around the world.
+To follow along, sign up for our free medical simulation email newsletter, follow @HealthySim on Twitter and @HealthySim on Facebook, or follow our LinkedIn HealthySimulation.com Company Page

 Medical facilities and other organizations can utilize Medical Simulation technology in various fields and applications.
 For example, EMS and first responders, nursing schools, medical schools, continuing education in hospitals, and other aspects of healthcare utilize Medical Simulation to train and reinforce training to individuals and team members.